AcademixBio/mesh-term-massager/README.md

 Introduction
 --
-Mesh-term-massager is used to convert MeSH term lists downloaded from [NCBI](https://www.nlm.nih.gov/databases/download/mesh.html) in XML format into a DataFrame or json format which could be readily used in down-stream applications.
+Mesh-term-massager is used to convert MeSH term lists downloaded from [NCBI](https://www.nlm.nih.gov/databases/download/mesh.html) in XML format into a Pandas DataFrame or json format which could be readily used in down-stream applications.

 Requirements
 --